Reading time: 6 minutes

 How do you spend your free time?
 What are your hobbies?

-I like hiking, ping pong, swimming, basket, volley, chess, video games, watching movies and tv shows.
+I like hiking, ping pong (we’re playing it often in the office), swimming, basket, volley, chess, video games, watching movies and tv shows.
 However, I mainly spend my free time with my family.

 Any Social Media channels of yours we should be aware of?